 This web page shows only a small excerpt of our Ansom research.
 Another 61 words (4 lines of text) covering the years 1697, 1762, 1769, 1849, 1797, 1857 and 1857 are included under the topic Early Ansom History in all our PDF Extended History products and printed products wherever possible.

 Ansom Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Ansom include Anson, Hanson, Ansen, Eanson, Ansin and others.
+The recorded variations of Ansom include Anson, Hanson, Ansen, Eanson, Ansin, L'Anson and others.

 Early Notables of the Ansom family (pre 1700)

 Notables of this surname at this time include: George Anson, 1st Baron Anson (1697-1762), English admiral, noted for his circumnavigation of the globe; General Sir George Anson (1769-1849)...

 Another 27 words (2 lines of text) are included under the topic Early Ansom Notables in all our PDF Extended History products and printed products wherever possible.

 of convicts, tradespeople and early settlers.
 Early immigrants include: